 - Responsibility and loyalty

-- Good understanding for the others and their problems
+- Good understanding for the others, their desires and problems

 - Organizational skills